 where two points $(y,s,t)$, $(y',s',t')\in V$ are equivalent if and only if

-Correspondingly, we may cover $\check P$ by the implied surjective submersion $V\rightarrow \check P$.
-Consider now cocycles describing the pullback 2-bundle $\check \pi^* \scP$ subordinate to $V\rightarrow P$, recalling that any bundle naturally trivializes when pulled back over itself.
+Correspondingly, we may cover $\check P$ by the induced surjective submersion $V\rightarrow \check P$.
+Consider now cocycles describing the pullback 2-bundle $\check \pi^* \check\scP$ subordinate to $V\rightarrow \check P$, where $\check \pi$ is the projection defined in~\eqref{eq:T-duality_correspondence}, and recall that any bundle naturally trivializes when pulled back over itself.
 We note that

 Correspondingly, we can define a coboundary $(g_i,\xi_i,m_{ij},f_{ij})$ as in~\eqref{eq:TBF2-coboundaries} by

 This coboundary induces a 2-bundle isomorphism which trivializes the $\check P$ part in the cocycle: